WaterRower Oxbridge Rowing Machine Review

 Here is a quick video displaying some of the monitor features:

-The S4 monitor is simple to use, contrary to what you assume given it has 9 different buttons!
-Users had nothing to say but good things about the S4 monitor on the WaterRower Oxbridge Rowing Machine.
+The S4 monitor is simple to use, contrary to what you assume given it has 9 different buttons.
+Negative feedback on the S4 monitor on the WaterRower Oxbridge Rowing Machine is hard to find.

 (Back to Top)